Our Lady of Lourdes Medical Center is one of two CRNA schools in New Jersey.

 27 months, full time

-All materials/applications must be received between May 1 – August 15, 2017 for the Class of 2020.
+All materials/applications must be received between April 1st with an August 1st deadline.
 Incomplete applications will not be considered.
 The program welcomes applications or inquiries twelve months a year.

 Entire Program Cost of CRNA School at Our Lady of Lourdes Health System.

-*This includes the cost of books, application fee, seat deposit, memberships, test fees and miscellaneous school expenses.
+*This includes the cost of seat deposit, memberships, test fees and miscellaneous school expenses.

 The Lourdes NAP interviews for 15-25 seats per class.